-Associate Professor - Condensed Matter Theory
+Associate Chair, and Professor - Condensed Matter Theory

 Ph.D.
 Physics, Penn State University, 2005